karica2/412-final-project/README.md

 Eminem ---- uelHwf8o7_U --- 245 --- 203 --- 448
 Shakira --- pRpeEdMmmQ0 --- 174 --- 196 --- 370

 Deliverables:

-## Obvious things first:##
+## Obvious things first

 * Clean the data: (DEADLINE EOD 18)
   * Sanitize the messages, get rid of the weird line endings
   * Define a set of important variables and produce a new dataset based on that
     * Message content, classification, Author name

 DEADLINE EOD 19

 * Bag of words implementation
 * Bag of words on the message, regression on the author name AFTER 19
 * Look into other ways of classifying the data